This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Choosing The Right Substrate and Decorations

-- Add hide boxes along the heat gradients for your snake’s privacy.
+- Add hide boxes on both warm and cool sides for privacy.

 Adding Plants and Water Features